lucylai96/lucylai96.github.io/ucsd.md

 * [I am a PhD student, can you be my main supervisor?](#i-am-a-phd-student-can-you-be-my-main-supervisor)

 #### What will you be teaching?
 In Fall 2025, I will be teaching COGS.
 In the future, I plan to also teach:
 - COGS 180: Decision Making in the Brain
 - COGS 182: Introduction to Reinforcement Learning
 - COGS 118D: Computational Modeling of Behavior _(as a revamped course)_

-_I will update this section once my teaching schedule for 2025-2026 is finalized._

 #### Are you going to be designing any new courses?
 Yes!
 I'm currently in the process of designing two new COGS courses: